BTMR48/AF_Researcha_Tool/README.md

   3.In the terminal type cd backend

-  4. Then type npm install to install all the relevant node packages.
+  4.Then type npm install to install all the relevant node packages.

   6.Then type npm run start in the terminal to run the backend.